What does Youth Leadership Week look like?

 Can I call home or use the internet?

 It is a very busy week with back to back activities.
 Limiting access to the internet provides an overall better experience.
-In the case of an emergency and a parent needs to reach their son or daughter, they will be able to call a U.S. number and reach Cam Quayle or Greg Jensen on their cell phones.
+In the case of an emergency and a parent needs to reach their son or daughter, they will be able to call a U.S. number and reach Cam or Mandee Quayle on their cell phones.

 Do I need a passport?